Mature Masculine

 Discernment

-Discernment is the inner clarity that lets you see what is real, what matters, and what supports growth.
-It cuts through noise to ask: "What is actually happening here?" and "What is the next good step?"
+Discernment is sharp seeing: the blade that lets us see what is real, what matters, and what supports life.
+It cuts through noise to ask: "What is happening here?" and "What is the next good step?"

 Where raw insight can be sweeping or abstract, discernment grounds the Magician.
-It keeps wisdom tied to reality so knowing becomes lived, practical change.
+It keeps wisdom tied to reality so understanding becomes a good choice made.
+He lives his wisdom by trusting his discernment.

-A discerning person cuts through noise to what is essential.
+A discerning person cuts through noise to what is needed.
 He senses the gap between appearance and reality.
-He sees what is helpful versus what only looks good and stays oriented to truth, even when uncomfortable.
+He sees what is helpful versus what only looks good.
+He stays oriented to truth, even when it is unflattering or uncomfortable.

 Discernment is not cold analysis or harsh judgment.
-It blends contact with experience, curiosity about what is real, kindness for yourself and others, and practical guidance.
+It brings together direct contact with experience, curiosity about what is real, kindness for ourselves and others, and practical guidance.

 Discernment and the Magician

-At its best, the Magician perceives beyond the obvious.
+At his best, the Magician perceives beyond the obvious.
 Discernment keeps this perception honest, grounded, and humane.
 It tests insights against reality without getting lost in them.

-This guidance doesn't hand you rigid rules.
-It orients you toward what is more real and whole.
+This guidance does not hand us rigid rules.
+It orients us toward what is more real and whole.

 The Shadows of Discernment